 How to Get Strong & Skinny

-Having excess body weight is more than just a cosmetic issue --- it also contributes to serious medical conditions such as heart disease, high blood pressure, stroke and diabetes.
-Excess weight can also interfere with daily activities and movement, causing the muscles to weaken from not being used.
-Fortunately, there are a variety of methods and lifestyle changes that can help encourage weight loss and improve body and muscle strength.
+Having excess body weight is more than just a cosmetic issue — it also contributes to serious medical conditions such as heart disease, high blood pressure, stroke and diabetes.
+Excess weight can also interfere with daily activities and movement, causing your muscles to weaken from disuse.
+Fortunately, there are a variety of methods and lifestyle changes that can help you lose weight and get strong and skinny.

 Step 1